 The US Coast Guard Academy was established in 1876, and is the smallest of the five federal service academies.
 The school has just over 1,000 students, with graduates and commissions of more than 200 Ensigns every year.
 Located in New London, Connecticut, the academy is accredited by the New England Association of Schools and Colleges, ABET, and AACSB.
 Unlike the other service academies, admission to the US Coast Guard Academy does not require a congressional nomination.

 All students are referred to as cadets, and their tuition is entirely funded by the Coast Guard.
 They also receive a stipend to cover books and other expenses.
 In turn, students are required to commit to a five year active-duty service term after graduation.
 During their education, cadets must always remain in uniform.

 Students are required to balance their classes, military training, and athletics during their time at the academy.
 Each day, they are mandated to spend two hours devoted to athletics (either on varsity or club teams).
-The school offers 23 intercollegiate sports teams that participate mostly in the NCAA Division III.
+The school offers 28 sports teams (15 mens and 13 womens) that participate mostly in the NCAA Division III.
 The US Coast Guard Academy also offers other clubs and music groups, including the Glee Club, Gospel Choir and a jazz band.